lschan12/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 6.1 and is used for learning Ruby on Rails by adding new features to an existing application.

 ## Setup